madebykite/sir/docs/source/usage.rst

    database table and publishes them on the configured queues (see :ref:`queue_setup` for more information).

-.. option:: amqp_publish

-   This subcommand starts a process that fetches changes from the ``sir.message`` database table and publishes them on the configured queues (see :ref:`queue_setup` for more information).

 .. option:: amqp_watch

    This subcommand starts a process that listens on the configured queues and